Discover more from Retro XP

 That’s a large part of why Link to the Past still resonates today.
 The pacing is excellent, both in terms of how quickly you get into things and how progression through the game naturally teaches you about how this universe works and how you can act within it.
 Its only real flaws are that, again, the dungeons (outside of a few late ones, notably the still impressive Ganon’s Tower) remain a bit simplistic because of how they’ve advanced in the franchise as a whole, and the “hook” of the game and its story doesn’t match up with the 2D entries in the series that would come later.
 There’s still so much to love here, though — all of this talk of simplicity and whatnot is relative to what one of the absolute giants of the industry managed in the nearly 30 years since this game was released.
 And while nostalgia might play a bit of a role in our remembrance of just how good this game is, even sloughing off that nostalgia and embracing A Link to the Past for what it is today leaves us with a wonderful experience that should bring you joy whether it’s your first or fiftieth playthrough.

-This newsletter is free for anyone to read, but if you’d like to support my ability to continue writing, you can become a Patreon supporter.
+This newsletter is free for anyone to read, but if you’d like to support my ability to continue writing, you can become a Patreon supporter, or donate to my Ko-fi to fund future game coverage at Retro XP.